adnanebnz/algeria-eats-old/README.md

 1 - write more unit tests

-2 - deploy project
+2 - add google analytics

-3 - add google analytics
+3 - fix the mess in statuses esspecialy for orders and livraisons also change pending to not_started when we create a delivery submission and fix UI FIX IT FOR ORDERS WHEN THERE IS ALOT CENTER THE ACTION TD w zid unaffect delivery images cant be uploaded from register of artisan and deliveryman

-4 - fix the mess in statuses esspecialy for orders and livraisons also change pending to not_started when we create a delivery submission and fix UI FIX IT FOR ORDERS WHEN THERE IS ALOT CENTER THE ACTION TD w zid unaffect delivery images cant be uploaded from register of artisan and deliveryman
+4 - Fix dashboards